emzola/religio/README.md

 # religio

-religio is an Command-line client for reading the bible and quran in several languages.
+religio is an command-line client for reading the bible and quran in several languages.

 ## Usage